Aeres-u99/CodingLevels/CodingLevels.md

   * Remove duplicates from an array -- Done
   * Rotate an array to the right by K positions -- Done
   * Find the intersection of two array -- Done
-  * Find the union of two arrays
+  * Find the union of two arrays -- Done
   * Find the missing number in an array of 1 to N
 ### Level 4: Strings (31-40)
   * Reverse a string -- Done
   * Check if a string is a palindrome -- Done
   * Count vowels and consonants in a string -- Done
   * Remove spaces from a string -- Done
-  * Find the most frequent character in a string
+  * Find the most frequent character in a string -- Done
   * Replace all occurrences of a character in a string
   * Check if two strings are anagrams
   * Convert a string to uppercase and lowercase